Associate Professor, Associate Dean for Academic Affairs

 Our society has never faced the size, complexity or diversity of our aging population.
 Through my teaching and research, I hope to motivate more social workers to take leadership roles in developing and offering services that promote quality of life and social engagement of all older adults.

-aging and gerontology, evidenced-based practice/implementation science, intervention research, mental and behavioral health, social justice
+aging and gerontology, evidence-based practice/implementation science, intervention research, mental and behavioral health, social justice

 Associate Professor Leslie Hasche focuses on clinical social work practice related to aging and mental health.
 Her research aims to understand how community-based services may best promote older adults‚ mental health, independence, safety, quality of life and overall wellness.
 She enjoys integrating her research and previous mental health practice experience into teaching theory-based and contemporary issue courses related to social work, aging and intergenerational justice.